 Cyprus has many advantages

 Cyprus has many advantages that make it an ideal location for establishing a company.
 One of the big advantages is that it's a free port area.
-The Gazimağusa Free Port and Zone covering 115 acres offers foreign investors excellent opportunities for transit trade and manufacturing opportunities for middle-east and near-east countries.
-Another advantage is, again, a favourable tax system that looks to encourage entrepreneurship and foreign investment in the island.
+The Gazimağusa Free Port and Zone covering 115 acres offers international investors excellent opportunities for transit trade and manufacturing opportunities for middle-east and near-east countries.
+Another advantage is, again, a favourable tax system that looks to encourage entrepreneurship in the island.

-If you’re considering opening a company in the EU from outside, wamo lets you easily open an account that complies with European regulations.
-Opening an account with wamo is simple.
-Just provide us with your ID, company details and shareholder information—and we'll take care of the rest!
+If you’re considering opening a company in the EU, wamo lets you easily open a business account that complies with European regulations.
+Opening a business account with wamo is simple.
+Once you have your company registered, just provide us with your ID, company details and shareholder information—and we'll take care of the rest!
 We're here to make it easy for you to get your European business dreams off the ground.